mogarg/timescale/README.md

 # Benchmarking

+A tool for benchmarking TimeScaleDB

-Benchmarks takes a number of workers and a .csv file with format "hostname, start_time, end_time" (header included) to generate and benchmark query run time.
-Queries are allotted to workers based on hostnames (no two workers share queries that touch same hostnames).
+Benchmarks takes the number of workers and a .csv file (.csv removed) with format "hostname, start_time, end_time" (header included) to generate and benchmark query run time.
+Queries are allotted to workers based on hostnames (no two workers share queries that touch the same hostnames).

 ## Build and Usage